que-rb/que/README.md

   * `config.que.mode = :async` - In this mode, a pool of background workers is spun up, each running in their own thread.
 This is the default when running `bin/rails server`.
 See the docs for [more information on managing workers](https://github.com/chanks/que/blob/master/docs/managing_workers.md).
   * `config.que.mode = :sync` - In this mode, any jobs you queue will be run in the same thread, synchronously (that is, `MyJob.enqueue` runs the job and won't return until it's completed).
 This makes your application's behavior easier to test, so it's the default in the test environment.

+If you're using ActiveRecord to dump your database's schema, you'll probably want to [set schema_format to :sql](http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps) so that Que's table structure is managed correctly.

 ## Contributing

   1. Fork it